Going It Alone Can Cost Your License

-At the Law Offices of Barry Resnick in Farmington Hills, we provide skilled and experienced representation in both the criminal and civil aspects of operating while intoxicated (OWI) cases.
+At the Law Offices of Barry A. Resnick, PLLC in Farmington Hills, we provide skilled and experienced representation in both the criminal and civil aspects of operating while intoxicated (OWI) cases.
 We serve clients in Oakland County and throughout the Detroit area.

 When Can You Get Your License Back?

 We know how to help you fight back against the criminal charge.
 From evidentiary issues to breath test refusal, many factors may be important to your case.
 Our firm is adept at raising the right issues to resolve the charge in a way that minimizes the consequences to you.

 But retaining or regaining your privilege to drive is also important.
 After all, driving without a valid license is just asking for more trouble.
 We can take your side in the civil process and be an advocate for your right to drive.

 Issues that arise in this process can include: